 Depending on the size of olla used, the area they can water varies from a couple feet to several feet in all directions.
 We love and use the GrowOya brand ollas.
 The small ones are best for containers, like in a wine barrel or grow bag.
 We have medium GrowOyas in our smaller raised beds, and the large ones in our biggest raised beds, particularly around deep rooting plants like tomatoes.
 Unfortunately, the large size is temporarily sold out!
 But check out the small ones or the medium ones here.

 Some thrifty gardeners get creative and make their own ollas!
 I have seen folks gluing two pots together, then sealing the bottom hole somehow.
 However, they used kind of gnarly glue adhesive.
 Personally, I wouldn’t feel comfortable burying and saturating something potentially toxic like that in my garden soil.
 If you have made your own ollas and found a durable, effective, non-toxic way to seal them together, please let me know!

 The last garden irrigation solution that I want to talk about is rainwater capture!
-This is a fairly hefty topic on it’s own, so I will definitely write some dedicated posts on the subject in the near future.
-For the time being, I will provide at least a brief run-down of how we use rainwater along, with some best practices!
+This is a fairly hefty topic on it’s own, so please see this article for more details on how to set up, use, and maintain a rainwater collection system.
+Here, I will provide just a brief run-down of how we use rainwater along, with some best practices.

 As crazy as it sounds, capturing rainwater is illegal in some places!
 I suggest checking with your local and state laws before investing in tanks.
 You also need to consider your climate before choosing tanks.
 If you get frequent rain throughout the year, you can get by with fewer and smaller tanks.
 They’ll refill more often!
 In contrast, we need enough capacity to catch as much as possible in the short 3 months it rains over the winter – to last until next winter.
 Also note that rain tanks (when connected to a roof gutter downspout) fill up WAY quicker than you’d expect them too!